P0W/option_strategies/README.md

 ## Installation and Setup

-1. Install the `py5paisa` package using the following command:
+1. Install  `py5paisa==0.6.7` and `requests` package or directly use `requirements.txt` file using the following command:

     ```sh
-   pip install py5paisa
+   pip install -r requirements.txt
     ```

 3. Configure API Keys:
 Follow the instructions in the [official 5paisa documentation](https://tradestation.5paisa.com/apidoc) to obtain your API keys.
 These keys will be used to authenticate and authorize the trading operations.

 4. Create a `creds.json` file:
 Create a file named `creds.json` in the root directory of your project.
-Populate it with the following fields obtained from the API key setup:
+Populate it with the following fields obtained from the API key setup and additional details as required for 0.6.7 version of py5paisa SDK:

 ```json
 {